asifraja/digger-hub/README.md

 Local and Remote Machines Management Client

 TODO:
--Connect via SSH.
+1. Connect via SSH.
--Install dotnet core on the server.
+1. Install dotnet core on the server.
--intsall agent on the server.
+1. intsall agent on the server.